After almost 7 years, I left the BPO industry in 2012 to try my luck in remote work. Working from home at that time was starting to gain ground.

 Also, other remote workers I’ve encountered think these monitoring tools are stressful.
 Aside from proving their presence online while working on creative tasks, it also breeds mistrust.
-That’s the reason why other remote workers prefer to choose work that doesn’t include monitoring tools.
+That’s the reason why other remote workers prefer to choose home-based work that doesn’t include monitoring tools.

 Working in the comfort of my home doesn’t mean I’m available 24/7

 There are online jobs that require me to follow the client’s time zone.
 So if my client is from the U.S., I have to work at night following his office hours.
-But there were times that even I already logged off, I would be receiving emails or call while I’m asleep.
+But there were times that even if I already logged off, I would be receiving emails or calls while I’m asleep.

 Remote work counters the work culture